d3/d3-scale/README.md

 For ordinal or categorical data, use an [ordinal scale](#ordinal-scales).
 Ordinal scales can specify an explicit mapping from a discrete set of data values to a discrete set of visual attributes (such as colors), but they are also useful for position-encoding ordinal data, such as bars in a bar chart or dots in an categorical scatterplot.
 Several built-in [categorical color scales](#category-scales) are also provided; if you don’t like these palettes, try [ColorBrewer](http://colorbrewer2.org/).

+Scales have no intrinsic visual representation; for that, consider an [axis](https://github.com/mbostock/d3/wiki/SVG-Axes).
+However, scales typically provide a ticks method (such as [*linear*.ticks](#linear_ticks)) that can be used to render reference marks.

 Want a longer introduction?
 See these recommended tutorials:

 * [Chapter 7.
 Scales](http://chimera.labs.oreilly.com/books/1230000000345/ch07.html) of *Interactive Data Visualization for the Web* by Scott Murray